keskiyo/KesVio/README.md

 description, and the Start Menu group the shortcut lives in — so an unfamiliar player, editor or mail client still lands where it belongs.

-### Keep one card per application

-Shortcuts, registry entries, Store packages and other representations of the same program are merged into one card.

 ### Launch through the right system path

 Steam games open through Steam, packaged apps through Windows and executables directly.